 One-Stop Breast Clinic at New Victoria Hospital

 At New Victoria Hospital, our One-Stop Breast Clinics provide a thorough and accurate breast screening diagnosis.
-Using the gold standard triple assessment method, patients receive a thorough and accurate breast screening diagnosis for any symptomatic presentations.
-Imaging results are shared with patients during their same-day appointment and any pathology results are available within 48-72 hours.
+Using the gold standard triple assessment method, patients receive a precise breast screening diagnosis for any symptomatic presentations.
+Imaging results are usually shared with patients during their same-day appointment and any pathology results are available within 48-72 hours.

 Triple assessment includes: